2468shrm/frc_can/README.md

 Adafruit feather boards running circuitpython, specifically the M4 CAN Express Feather board.

+NOTE: This code is experimental.
+Use at own risk.

 ## How does it help?

 There are two objects provided: FRCCANDevice (in frc_can.py) and CANHandler (in frc_can_handler.py).
 There is a third object provided, CANCarrierBoard, that